Why the Algarve Should Be at the Top of Your Travel List:

 Friendly, Easy-Going People

 Few things in life matter quite as much as the time that you spend enjoying the company of others.
 In the Algarve, the residents have a reputation for not only being easy-going but also incredibly friendly.
 Most of them speak English fluently.
 Overall, the atmosphere is very different compared to other areas in the Mediterranean region, such as France, Spain, and Italy.
+If you are travelling solo, this will really make a difference to your solo holiday experience!

 Food plays a central role in Portugal’s culture.
 The area has a variety of different types of cuisine available.
 Whether you want to stick with something familiar or experiment with some of the local cuisine on your visit of the Algarve, there is a little bit for everyone here.
 Because the area attracts residents from all over the world, you can find anything from Indian and Thai food to Italian and British cuisine in this part of Portugal.
 If nutrition is important to you, there are a number of places where you can grab a healthy treat like an Acai bowl.